Syriac versions of the Bible: Peshitta

 The term Peshitta was used by Moses bar Kepha in 903 and means "simple" (in analogy to the Latin Vulgate).
 It is the oldest Syriac version which has survived to the present day in its entirety.

-It contains the entire Old Testament, most (?) of the deuterocanonical books, as well as 22 books of the New Testament, lacking the shorter Catholic Epistles (2-3 John, 2 Peter, Jude, as well as John 7:53-8:11).
+It contains the entire Old Testament, most (?) of the deuterocanonical books, as well as 22 books of the New Testament, lacking the shorter Catholic Epistles (2-3 John, 2 Peter, Jude, as well as John 7:53-8:11) and Revelation.

 It was made in the beginning of the 5th century.
-Its authorship was ascribed to Rabbula, bishop of Edessa (411-435).
+Its authorship was ascribed to Rabbula, bishop of Edessa (411–435).
 The Syriac church still uses it to the present day.

 More than 350 manuscripts survived, several of which date from the 5th and 6th centuries.

 In the Gospels it is closer to the Byzantine text-type, but in Acts to the Western text-type.
 It is designated by Syrp.

 The earliest manuscript of the Peshitta is a Pentateuch dated AD 464.
 There are two New Testament manuscripts of the 5th century (Codex Phillipps 1388).